KennyOliver/FlavorLang/README.md

 let oven_temperature = 200;

 if oven_temperature > 180 {
-  show("The oven is hot!");
+  serve("The oven is hot!");
 } elif oven_temperature == 180 {
-  show("The oven is just right!");
+  serve("The oven is just right!");
 } else {
-  show("The oven is too cold!");
+  serve("The oven is too cold!");
 }
 ```

 - This script assigns a value to the variable oven_temperature and checks its value using conditional statements.
 - Based on the condition:
-- If the temperature is greater than 180: it shows “The oven is hot!”.
+- If the temperature is greater than 180: it serves “The oven is hot!”.
-- If the temperature equals 180: it shows “The oven is just right!”.
+- If the temperature equals 180: it serves “The oven is just right!”.
-- Otherwise, it shows “The oven is too cold!”.
+- Otherwise, it serves “The oven is too cold!”.

 In this case, `test3.flv` will be executed with the --debug flag to illustrate how the interpreter tokenizes, parses, and executes the script step by step.